hethsheth/COVID-19-India/README.md

 * Seq2Seq.ipynb - Using the confirmed cases of India runs univariate Seq2Seq models to predict the number of new cases in the second wave

 * Lockdown_Impact.ipynb - Uses linear regression model to predict impact of lockdown on 2nd wave

-#### Details of the various runs on the deep learning models can be found at https://wandb.ai/covid19india/projects